pallets-eco/flask-security/docs/api.rst

     .. versionadded:: 3.3.0

-.. data:: pl_security_token_sent
+.. data:: us_security_token_sent

-    Sent when a passwordless access code is sent.
+    Sent when a unified sign in access code is sent.
 In addition to the app (which is the sender), it is passed `user`, `method`, and `token` arguments.

     .. versionadded:: 3.4.0

-.. data:: pl_profile_changed
+.. data:: us_profile_changed

-    Sent when user completes changing their passwordless profile.
+    Sent when user completes changing their unified sign in profile.
 In addition to the app (which is the sender), it is passed `user` and `method` arguments.

     .. versionadded:: 3.4.0